 Manuscripts in Progress

-Ovink, Sarah M., W. Carson Byrd, and Megan Nanney.
-“Intersected Experiences: Comparing Student Pathways In and Out of STEM
+Ovink, Sarah M., W. Carson Byrd, Megan Nanney, and Abigail Wilson.
+“Intersected Experiences: Comparing Student Pathways In and Out of STEM.